-Students are given access to the Student Handbook (on line only) which contains the complete alcohol and drug policies at anytime through the Waldorf College website.
+Students are given access to the Student Handbook (on line only) which contains the complete alcohol and drug policies at any time through the Waldorf College website.

-In 2006 all student were given hard copies of the Student Handbook.
-In subsequent years the Student Handbook will be available through the campus website.
+The Student Handbook will be available through the campus website.

 The Athletic Department, through its coaches, creates and administrates additional collaborative alcohol policies and procedures for the athletes.
+Student Life will inform coaches when their player is documented for alcohol violations.